bharat-poojari/Furniqo/README.md

 Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without explicit written permission from the copyright holder.
-For licensing inquiries, please contact the development team.

 👤 Contact
 <div align="center">
 Furniqo Development Team